patmejia/langchain/README.md

 LangChain uses OpenAI's API and a modular architecture that enables developers to easily combine different components, such as pre-trained language models and data storage systems.
 With LangChain, you can build chatbots, automated writing assistants, and other natural language processing applications with ease.

+## LangChain Workflow: Collect, Vectorize, Model, Search

+- Step 1: Collect a large amount of job data, articles, code, and tweets, as well as any new articles you can find.
+- Step 2: Vectorize the data, create a model, train the model, test the model, and then deploy the model.
+- Step 3: Use machine learning to search the data using a language model.
+- Step 4: Ask the model questions about the data.

 # Start

 ```sh